What Toyotas Are Made in the US and Where?

 Toyota Motor Manufacturing, Texas, Inc. (TMMTX) is the production facility for the full-size Tundra and compact Tacoma pickup trucks.
 Located in San Antonio, the state-of-the-art complex is the “first plant to integrate production facilities for many of our suppliers on the same grounds.”
 Almost $4 billion has been invested in the Texas plant that employs 2,660 workers.
 The millionth Toyota pickup truck rolled off the assembly line in 2013.

 Toyota Motor Manufacturing, Indiana, Inc. (TMMI) employs more than 7,000 workers.
 The Princeton, Indiana production facility produces the Toyota Sienna minivan, Sequoia, Highlander SUVs, and Highlander Hybrid models.
 More than 400,000 vehicles are assembled annually.
-TMMI recently completed the 30 millionths U.S.-produced vehicle, the 2021 Sienna Hybrid minivan.
-Online virtual tours of the facilities are currently available.
+TMMI recently completed the 30 millionth U.S.-produced vehicle, the 2021 Sienna Hybrid minivan.

 There are also Toyota production plants located in Alabama, Virginia, Missouri, and Tennessee.
 Novato Toyota reported, “In 2018, the automaker built nearly 2 million vehicles at its North American vehicle assembly plants.”